SyafNazmi/odin-recipes/README.md

     - Make it adjustment the height & width
 - Link recipes titles to another recipes pages
 - Add simple description about the recipes I choose.

+Recipes Layout:
+- The Heading Odin Recipes has the link to back the index
+- Include the recipe image
+    - Try to include two images.
+- Add description of recipe
+- Add Ingredients with Unordered lists
+- Add steps to cook with Ordered list
+- Add horizontal line with the simple footer.